Ahalia Health Heritage and Knowledge Village: Ahalia Diabetes Hospital

 Ahalia Diabetes Hospital is the first diabetes hospital in Palakkad, established by Dr. V S Gopal to cater to the unprivileged rural population of Kerala.
 It had founded in 2010.

 Ahalia Ayurveda Medical College Hospital

 Ahalia Ayurveda Medical College Hospital has founded in memory of the Late Vazhoor Sreenivasan Vaidyar in 2006.
-In 2019 the hospital won prestigious accreditation from National Accreditation Board for Hospitals and Healthcare Providers (NABH) for the highest national recognition for providing quality patient care and safety.

 Educational Institutions of Ahalia Group

 Ahalia Ayurveda Medical College of Ahalia group has founded in memory of the Late Vazhoor Sreenivasan Vaidyar in 2010.
 The college, inaugurated by the former Kerala Health University Vice-Chancellor K. Mohandas, is the first NABH Accredited Ayurveda Hospital in India.
 In addition, the Central Zone Arts Festival of the Kerala University of Health and Science (KUHAS) was held at Ahalia Ayurveda Medical College in 2012.

 Also, The group owns several other institutions such as Ahalia School of Management etc. The Indian Institute of Technology (IIT) has also located at Ahalia Campus in Palakkad.

 The Ahalia School of Pharmacy has the accreditation of AICTE and the Pharmacy Council of India (PCI).

 Ahalia School of Paramedical Sciences is the only approved professional college in Palakkad to conduct a B.Sc. in Medical Laboratory Technology (B.Sc.
 MLT) program affiliated with the Kerala University of Health Science.

 Ahalia School of Management is an ISO9001:2015 certified institution, approved by AICTE, affiliated with Calicut university.
 It was inaugurated by The Union Minister of State for Human Resources Shashi Tharoor in 2013.